-As a comparative project the anthropology of Christianity must, as Robbins concludes, draw upon the strengths of anthropological literature as well as develop comparative conversations within the field itself.
+As a comparative project, the anthropology of Christianity must, as Robbins concludes, draw upon the strengths of anthropological literature as well as develop comparative conversations within the field itself.
 (2003, 198).
-So, while this thesis does draw from historical and anthropological literature, I also make use of those works which emerge from the anthropology of Christianity.
+So while this thesis does draw from historical and anthropological literature, I also make use of those works which emergefrom the anthropology of Christianity.

-During my tenure at The Experience, I conducted several conversational interviews with church leaders and members.
+During my tenure at The Experience, I conducted several conversational interviews with church leaders and lay members.
 It will be noted that almost all my informants are men, and all are white and heterosexual.
 In some ways, this simply reflects those whom I had access to, but it also speaks to the demographics of the church.
 In addition to these informants, I also use non-traditional sources and engage in some ethnographic experiments.
-These explorations follow the inspiration of anthropologists we get caught up too often in ideas of origin and destination - where someone is coming from, where a text must go.
+These explorations follow the inspiration of anthropologists Anand Pandian and Stuart McLean, who speaking on the complexities and hindrances of ethnographic writing, say:

+we get caught up too often in ideas of origin and destination - where someone is coming from, where a text must go.
 The "how" of transportation is easily lost: the means of conveyance, the transformative potential of movement, the techniques our works rely on in taking their readers elsewhere.
 Writing is a transitive process of communication, a material practice no less participatory and dynamic than ethnographic fieldwork.
 (2017, 1).